4 Simple Ways to Boost Productivity at the Office

 As we’ve talked about before, a cluttered workspace can hinder productivity.
 Do yourself a favor and clear off unnecessary items and use desk drawers to your advantage, or treat yourself to a handsome desk tray to keep things tidy.
 Get those distractions out of sight and out of mind.

-A sleek, practical answer to keeping your space clear is using an organizer like our Ferris System.
-Ferris allows you to modify your everyday essentials with magnets, getting it all up and off of your workspace.
-That way, instead of tossing your phone, keys, wallet, and glasses somewhere in the general vicinity of your desk, it’s all lined up and ready to roll when happy hour beckons.
+A sleek, practical answer to keeping your desk clear is using a wall-mounted organizer like our Ferris System.
+Ferris allows you to modify your everyday essentials with magnets, with the ModStation getting it all up and off of your workspace.
+That way, instead of tossing your phone, keys, wallet, and sunnies somewhere in the general vicinity of your desk, it’s all lined up and ready to roll when happy hour beckons.

 Controlling your cables and cords is another surprisingly simple way to calm visual clutter.
 If you only have a few, ties or clips may do the trick.
 If you have more, consider a tidy cable box, or mounting a surge protector to your desk or wall.
 Labeling your cords makes life a lot easier when you inevitably play the plug/unplug/plug game when your printer isn’t working...
 Color-coded ties or a small piece of masking tape and a permanent marker will do the trick.